tldr-pages/tldr/pages/common/pamixer.md

 `pamixer --decrease {{5}} --source {{ID}}`

-- Use the allow boost option to increase/decrease/set volume above 100%:
+- Use the allow boost option to increase, decrease, or set the volume above 100%:

 `pamixer --set-volume {{105}} --allow-boost`